iqtree/iqtree.github.io/doc/Estimating-gene,-site,-and-quartet-concordance-vectors.md

 ### Software

-First you need these two pieces of software:
+First you need the following software:

 * The latest stable version of IQ-TREE2 for your system: http://www.iqtree.org/
 * ASTRAL-III: https://github.com/smirarab/ASTRAL/releases/latest
+* R and tidyverse

-I use conda to install both of these, and suggest you do too.
+I use conda to install all of these, and suggest you do too.
 If you want to do that, here's one way to do it:

 ```bash
 # set up a fresh environment and activate it